xNaCly/scripts/discord/richpresence/Readme.md

                `win32gui`

 ### How it works:
-   - gets the currently focused window and adds it to your RichPresence in Discord <br>
+   - gets the current focused window and adds it to your RichPresence in Discord <br>
    - updates every 15 seconds<br>
    - uses assets providen by me, will be changed later to more neutral pictures